thesparshpandya/Local-RAG-Bot/README.md

 3. **Chat:**
-The bot will index your documents (this happens once per run) and then prompt you for input.
-Type your question and hit Enter.
-Type `exit` to quit.
+* **First Run:** The bot will analyze your PDFs and create a local index (takes ~30-60s depending on file size).
+* **Subsequent Runs:** The bot will load the saved index **instantly**.
+* **Updating Files:** If you add or remove PDFs, the bot detects the change automatically and rebuilds the index.

 ## Project Structure

 * `rag_bot.py`: The main application logic.
-Handles document loading, splitting, embedding, and the chat loop.
+Handles document loading, splitting, persistence, and the chat loop.
+* `source_docs/`: Directory where you store the PDFs you want to chat with.
+* `faiss_index/`: (Generated) Stores the vector database locally for speed.
 * `requirements.txt`: List of all Python dependencies pinned to stable versions.
-* `source_docs/`: Directory where you store the PDFs you want to chat with.
-* `.gitignore`: Specifies files that should be ignored by Git (like the `venv` folder and `.DS_Store`).
+* `.gitignore`: Ensures system files and large databases are not uploaded to GitHub.

 ## Troubleshooting

-* **"Model not found":** Ensure you have the Ollama app running in the background and that you have run `ollama pull mistral`.
+* **"Model not found":** Ensure you have the Ollama app running in the background.
-* **"Folder is empty":** Make sure you created the `source_docs` folder and added at least one PDF file.
-* **Slow performance:** The first time you run a query, the system might be slow as it loads the embedding model into memory.
-Subsequent queries will be faster.
-Performance depends on your hardware (CPU/RAM).
+* **"Index mismatch":** If the bot behaves unexpectedly, you can manually delete the `faiss_index` folder to force a fresh rebuild.
+* **PDF Errors:** If a file fails to load, ensure it is a valid PDF (not an empty file or HTML error page) by opening it in a standard PDF viewer first.